angru/abilling/README.md

 ## Cons

-* Without `IdempotencyKey` transactions can duplicate because of network problems
+* Without `IdempotencyKey` transactions can duplicate because of network issues
-* Too simple data model
+* Data model is over-simplified
 * Operation type implemented as enum in table transaction.
 Better solution is separate table